 BILLIE MARIE ABER – BS in Art Ed.
 Moore College of Art; MFA Univ. of Georgia; seventeen years teaching art from K-12 and college level.

-OSCAR BECK – MA William Paterson University.
-Received 45+ graduate credits from NYU, including studies in anatomy, art history, studio art and photography.
-Exhibited art work in NJ and NY galleries, receiving awards in painting, drawing, photography, and sculpture over thirty years.
+OSCAR BECK – MA William Paterson University; Received 45+graduate credits from NYU, including studies in anatomy, art history, studio art and photography.
+Exhibited art in NJ and NY galleries, receiving awards in painting, drawing, photography and sculpture over 30 years.
 Art instructor in private high schools, teaches and exhibits in NJ galleries.

 DONNA CONKLIN – MA,Sculpture, Rutgers University, Mason Gross School of the Arts; BS Studio Art, Skidmore College, Saratoga Springs, NY: Apprenticeship Unit III Metal Finishing, Johnson Atelier, Mercerville, NJ

 PEGGY DAVO – BA, Montclair State University, Fine Arts Ed.; Fashion Institute of Technology, AS Jewelry Design; instructor Albrook Montessori School, Basking Ridge and other local middle and elementary schools.